-We cover topics such as current flow in semiconductor devices, electromagnetism, analogue circuits and linear control theory to enable you to understand the operation of simple electrical machines and electronic communications systems.
+We cover core topics to enable you to understand the operation of simple electrical machines and electronic communications systems, such as:

 We complement this with teaching in how to analyse, design and construct electrical and electronic circuits to meet specific criteria.